prokhorvlg/Unturned-Stones-2/codex/technology/computer-science/computers.md

                     cols: 2,
                     items: [
                       {
-                        thumb: '/assets/images/codex/technology/compsci/computerCard_sOGAS_old.png',
+                        thumb: '/assets/images/codex/technology/compsci/zna_pk_thumb.png',
-                        full: '/assets/images/codex/technology/compsci/computerCard_sOGAS_old.png',
+                        full: '/assets/images/codex/technology/compsci/zna_pk.png',
-                        title: '',
+                        title: 'ZNA PK',
+                        title-alignment: "left-center",
-                        desc: "While the big ol' ZNA PK isn't really around anymore outside of a few underdeveloped regions, this beast introduced just 18 years ago is something most adults remember very well.
-While it may look ugly and old compared to its counterparts from other nations, it established certain fundamantal concepts in Imperial computer doctrine that weren't possible before: military-level ruggedness for civilian computers, the idea that each and any computer should be portable in one way or another, and most importantly, limited modularity.", },
+                        desc: "<span class='description-italics'>Mun Solaris 56</span><br><br>While the big ol' ZNA PK isn't really around anymore outside of a few underdeveloped regions, this beast introduced just 18 years ago is something most adults remember very well.
+While it may look ugly and old compared to its counterparts from other nations, it established certain fundamantal concepts in Imperial computer doctrine that weren't possible before: military-level ruggedness for civilian computers, the idea that each and any computer should be portable in one way or another, and most importantly, limited modularity.",
+                        desc-style: 'margin-top: -15px;',
+                      },
                       {
-                        thumb: '/assets/images/codex/technology/compsci/computerCard_sOGAS.png',
+                        thumb: '/assets/images/codex/technology/compsci/zna_vezdehod_thumb.png',
-                        full: '/assets/images/codex/technology/compsci/computerCard_sOGAS.png',
+                        full: '/assets/images/codex/technology/compsci/zna_vezdehod.png',
-                        title: '',
+                        title: 'ZNA Vezdehod',
+                        title-alignment: "left-center",
-                        desc: "Today's ZNA Vezdehod is the best the Empire can come up with... for now.
-Borrowing design ideas from other nations, this enormous briefcase laptop designed 3 years ago is relatively compact compared to its older counterparts, has the capacity to run complex neural networks and artificial intelligences on a client level, and includes a built-in light pen for some of the first GUI interactions the Empire has ever seen.<br><br>Imperial citizens can finally begin to enjoy the wonders of modern gaming with interactive media such as Antiassault 1.6, a multiplayer shooter featuring cutting-edge 3d vector graphics and keyboard controls.", },
+                        desc: "<span class='description-italics'>Eternity Solaris GUI</span><br><br>Today's ZNA Vezdehod is the best the Empire can come up with... for now.
+Borrowing design ideas from other nations, this enormous briefcase laptop designed 3 years ago is relatively compact compared to its older counterparts, has the capacity to run complex neural networks and artificial intelligences on a client level, and includes a built-in light pen for some of the first GUI interactions the Empire has ever seen.<br><br>Imperial citizens can finally begin to enjoy the wonders of modern gaming with interactive media such as Antiassault 1.6, a multiplayer shooter featuring cutting-edge 3d vector graphics and keyboard controls.",
+                        desc-style: 'margin-top: -15px;',
+                      },
                     ],
                   }